|

 Angkor

 Wat is visually, architecturally and artistically breathtaking.
-It
+It is a

-visit to the temples of Angkor.
+the temples of Angkor.

 At the apex of Khmer political and military dominance in the region,